linode/docs/docs/websites/nginx/nginx-ssl-and-tls-deployment-best-practices.md

 HTTP/2 is a new version of the HTTP standard replacing HTTP/1.1 to reduce page load time.
 Traditionally, when a user accessed a web page, a separate HTTP connection was established to load each resource (e.g. HTML, CSS, JavaScript, or images).
 HTTP/2 allows concurrent requests on a single connection to download assests in parallel.
 The server also compresses assets before sending them to the client, which requires less bandwdith.

 {: .note}
-> Some browsers, including Chrome, require Application-Layer Protocol Negotiation (ALPN) for full HTTP/2 compatibility.
+> Chrome has deprecated Next Protocol Negotiation (NPN) and now requires Application-Layer Protocol Negotiation (ALPN) for HTTP/2 compatibility.
 However, ALPN requires OpenSSL 1.0.2+.
 Many distributions, such as Debian 8 (Jessie) do not include this package in their repositories.
-If you intend to enable HTTP/2, you will need to compile nginx with OpenSSL 1.0.2+.
+If you intend to enable HTTP/2, you will need to use a version of nginx compiled with OpenSSL 1.0.2+.

 1. To enable HTTP/2, open your nginx SSL virtual host configuration file.
 Depending on how you installed nginx, this could be located at `/etc/nginx/sites-enabled/default` or at `/etc/nginx/conf.d/example_ssl.conf`.
 Look for the `listen` line within the "SSL Configuration" section.
 Uncomment the following line and add `http2` to the end before the semicolon.